Skip to main content

 1. KEF Overview level

-At the perspective level, we display the performance of each provider as a quintile score indicating the level of engagement, where each quintile represents 1/5 of the KEF provider population.
+At the perspective level, we display the performance of each provider as a quintile score indicating the level of engagement, where each quintile represents approximately 1/5 of the KEF provider population.
 For example, a KEF result of ‘Very high engagement (quintile 5)’ indicates that they are one of the highest performing providers in the top 20% of the KEF population.

 Each perspective quintile is calculated from the three-year average of a range of metrics.
 The selected provider’s quintile result is displayed in relation to the average quintile result of their peer-group cluster.
 You can therefore see whether the selected provider is performing above or below the average for their cluster: